 - Cape Seal Project – This annual project maintains our roadway network by applying a surface treatment on existing streets, thereby slowing down the natural deterioration of the roadway, restoring and protecting the pavement surface and extending the useful life of the pavement.

 - Asphalt Overlay Project – This annual project repairs and resurfaces worn pavement to full serviceability.
 In addition, street intersections are upgraded with new curb ramps that meet current ADA requirements.
 Repairs are made to curbs that have been damaged by street trees.

-- Niles Boulevard Street Improvement Project – Construction is underway on the Niles Boulevard Street Improvements Project.
-The project will replace the existing street with new concrete curb, gutter, sidewalks and driveways and new paving.
+- Niles Boulevard Street Improvement Project – Construction is complete on the Niles Boulevard Street Improvements Project.
+The project replaced the existing street with new concrete curb, gutter, sidewalks and driveways and new paving.

 - BART Extension to Santa Clara County – The BART Extension to Santa Clara includes the Warm Springs Extension and is funded to allow City staff participation in planning, design, and construction of the extension through the City of Fremont.
 The extension will accommodate the increasing volume of commuters traveling through Fremont to Santa Clara.